 There is no language requirement for the Jewish Studies M.A. degree.
 Students may take up to six credit points of language courses at the 3000 level or higher in Hebrew or Yiddish.

-Students are encouraged to print the Jewish Studies Checklist. and use it to track their own degree progress and select appropriate courses each term in consultation with the Assistant Director.
+Students are encouraged to print the Jewish Studies Checklist. and use it to track their own degree progress and select appropriate courses each term in consultation with the Assistant Director and/or Academic Advisor.

 All international students whose native language is not English or whose undergraduate degree is from an institution in a country whose official language is not English must submit scores of the TOEFL or IELTS exams.
 For more information, refer to the Information for International Students page.

 For more on the Academic Policies and Procedures of the M.A. in Jewish Studies, click here.

 FLAS Fellowships are available for students entering in the fall.
 If you are applying for the FLAS Fellowship you must submit your admission application, including the FLAS essay by the fellowship application.

 For questions about the Jewish Studies M.A. program including course registration, requirements, and completion of the degree, please email Isabelle Levy at email@example.com.